UCC VC Pledges to Secure Scholarship Abroad for Valedictorian If He Agrees to Return to Teach

 • Netizens who thronged the comment section of the post have showered praises on Nasirudeen Ghartey for his academic achievements

-Professor Denis Worlanyo Aheto, Acting Vice-Chancellor of the University of Cape Coast, has made an interesting proposition to Nasirudeen Ghartey, a brilliant graduate who grabbed headlines at the university's 58th congregation.
+Professor Denis Worlanyo Aheto, the Acting Vice-Chancellor of the University of Cape Coast, has made an interesting proposition to Nasirudeen Ghartey, a brilliant graduate who grabbed headlines at the university's 58th congregation.

 Addressing graduates at the ceremony on December 19, he showered praises on Nasirudeen Ghartey for achieving a no mean feat by bagging a 4.0 CGPA at the end of his 4-year study at the University.